-For example, the calculator we use starts a square root off as $\sqrt{\phantom{1}}$ (, so all information we type after that is automatically inside the square root sign until we close the parentheses.
-For instance, $\sqrt{\phantom{1}}$ (4+5) and $\sqrt{\phantom{1}}$ (4)+5 represent two different calculations and, therefore, two different values (3 and 7, respectively).
+For example, the calculator we use starts a square root off as $\sqrt{(}$, so all information we type after that is automatically inside the square root sign until we close the parentheses.
+For instance, $\sqrt{(4+5)}$ and $\sqrt{(4)+5}$ represent two different calculations and, therefore, two different values (3 and 7, respectively).
 Some smart calculators even solve the equation for you.
-In the near future, you probably won't even have to take a pre-calc class; the calculator will take it for you!
+In the near future, you probably won't even have to take a precalc class; the calculator will take it for you!

-Okay, now you're ready to take flight into pre-calculus.
+Okay, after working through this chapter, you're ready to take flight into precalculus.
 Good luck to you and enjoy the ride!